apache/dubbo-samples/1-basic/dubbo-samples-spring-boot/README.md

 # Dubbo Spring Boot Example

 This example shows how to use Dubbo Spring Boot Starter to develop Dubbo application.
+For the underlying RPC protocol, we are using triple and at the same time, we use java interface as the way to define service.
+It's a more convenient way to develop Dubbo application if there's no cross-language communication requirement.

+Please refer to
-Please read [the official documentation](https://dubbo.apache.org/zh-cn/overview/quickstart/java/spring-boot/) for more details of how to use.
+* [the official documentation](https://dubbo.apache.org/zh-cn/overview/quickstart/java/spring-boot/) for more details of developing Dubbo with Spring Boot.
+* [dubbo-samples-spring-boot-idl](../dubbo-samples-spring-boot-idl) for how to use IDL(Protobuf) together with triple protocol.

 ## Modules
 * interface, provides Dubbo service definition